aaronlauterer/rsvp-backend/README.md

 The `RSVP_DB_PATH` environment variable determines the path to the sqlite file.
 Defaults to `/tmp/rsvp.db`.

+### Listen IP and HOST

+The `RSVP_HOST` environment variable sets the IP on which the API server listens on.

+The `RSVP_PORT` environment variable sets the PORT on which the API server listens on.

 ### Token secret

 In order to create a [JWT](https://jwt.io) a secret needs to be set.